-First let me say "Welcome to Senior Golfer".
+First, let me say, "Welcome to Senior Golfer."
 The mission of "Senior Golfer" is to help fellow seniors with products that have been tried and tested.
-By "Senior Golfer".
-There is of course a limit as to the amount of products we test so we are careful in our selection.
+By "Senior Golfer."
+There is, of course, a limit as to the number of products we test, so we are careful in our selection.

-If a product fails what we feel could be a benefit to other Senior Golfers we simply pass it by, but do not write anything negative about the product.
-To many manufacturers are working hard to produce the best they can, and for us to write anything negative would not be fair to them.
-So again we focus on what works the best for Seniors like you and I.
+If a product fails what we feel could be a benefit to other Senior Golfers, we pass it by but do not write anything negative about the product.
+Too many manufacturers are working hard to produce the best they can, and for us to write anything negative would not be fair to them.
+So again, we focus on what works best for Seniors like you and me.

-Currently we have members in 26 States and have not done any marketing or promotion (all growth is by word of mouth) Senior Golfer is commited to raise awareness of the contributions that Seniors make to the game of golf, and in turn what golf offers to Seniors.
+Currently, we have members in 28 States and have not done any marketing or promotion (all growth is by word of mouth).
+Senior Golfer is committed to raising awareness of the contributions that Seniors make to the game of Golf and, in turn, what Golf offers to Seniors.

 While the focus of many in the Golf industry is building a strong youth program.
-These same folks often miss what is right in front of them, Seniors.
-I will never suggest setting aside the programs for developing the youth participation, but I will point out to anyone willing to listen the Seniors are a great target market, and should not be overlooked.
+The Golf industry often misses what is right in front of them, Seniors.
+I will never suggest setting aside the programs for developing youth participation.
+Still, I will point out to anyone willing to listen to me about the value of the Seniors as a great target market.

 The difference between growing the younger generation of Golfers compared to Seniors is that Seniors are already on board.
-The focus with Seniors is retention, youth the focus is introduction.
-Then unless the younger generation is going to make Golf their career they often do not have time in their schedule to play Golf until they become "Seniors".
-So as I see it and I want to make Golf courses and Cities aware Seniors are the end game to the early development.
-Now that you have them keep them.
+The focus with Seniors is retention, youth the focus is on the introduction.
+Then unless the younger generation is going to make Golf their career, they often do not have time in their schedule to play Golf until they become "Seniors."
+So as I see it and I want to make Golf courses and Cities, aware Seniors are the end game to the early development.
+Now it is up to the Industry to retain them.

 Get a Grip - Golf Pride Solution